 “For example when you are feeling angry you can come to me and let me know but you cannot hit someone because you are frustrated.
 Naming the emotion then giving a behaviour model that sets them up for social success.”

-connect emotions to the feelings of others around them.
+Secondly, connect emotions to the feelings of others around them.

-Parents and educators can talk to children about what they are feeling and what others are feeling and expressing throughout the day.
+s and educators can talk to children about what they are feeling and what others are feeling and expressing throughout the day.

 For example: “You are smiling, I think that you’re very happy with that toy “ and “Look at Sophie and Sarah.
 They’re laughing.
 I think they are happy playing together with the blocks.”

-structure activities which encourage labelling emotions such as increasing conversations around how your child is feeling, act out different feelings, or create a poster with faces expressing different emotions and discuss them.
+Thirdly, structure activities which encourage labelling emotions such as increasing conversations around how your child is feeling, act out different feelings, or create a poster with faces expressing different emotions and discuss them.

 You could also create flash cards with different expressions such as anger, happiness, joy and disgust.